Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 ### Concluding thoughts

-None of this process was an entirely smooth experience, the pricing model of authentication providers is both complex and intimidating to smaller projects.
+None of this was an entirely smooth experience, the pricing model of authentication providers is both complex and intimidating to smaller projects.
 Minimal or non-existent Haskell library support for even the most popular providers make building this kind of thing even more difficult.

 Auth providers like Supertokens that have a very small set of supported languges (they don't even provide SDKs for Java or .NET) might do well to put a lot of effort into documentation so that the community can provide such SDKs quickly and easily, backed by solid reference material.

-In the future, I might go back and release a library on Hackage that provides the above webhook support with a more polished API but, until then, you can consider the above code available under standard 3-Clause BSD licence terms in case it's helpful to anyone building Haskell projects that require syncing data from their auth provider.
+In the future, I might go back and release a library on Hackage that provides the above webhook support with a more polished API but, until then, you can consider the above code available under standard 3-Clause BSD licence terms in case it's helpful to anyone building Haskell projects that require syncing data from Clerk.